oceanprotocol/docs/developers/ocean.py/ocean-compute-tech-details.md

 * `ddo` - DDO offering the compute service of this job
 * `service` - Service object of compute
 * `job_id` - ID of the compute job
-* `wallet` - Brownie account which initiated the compute job
+* `wallet` - eth Account which initiated the compute job

 **Returns**